Usual group size: min 2 / max 7 passengers

 If you have any dietary requirements, special requests or medical conditions that you would like us to be aware of we ask that you tell us well in advance.
 A good way to do this is to note these in the 'Special Requests' box made available on the booking form.

 Whilst we cannot always guarantee a special request, the safari operators and lodges will always try hard to help.

 Visas and passports

-It is our current understanding that travellers on UK, American, Canadian, New Zealand and Australian passports do not need visas for South Africa or Botswana.
+It is our current understanding that most nationalities do not need visas for South Africa or Botswana.
 That said, it remains your responsibility to double check these details with the nearest relevant embassy to you.

 It is a requirement that you check that your passport will have at least six months left to run when you travel, we recommend a validity of nine months to prevent any problems.
 You should also ensure that you will have at least 3 clean pages for each time that you pass through customs (these must be visa pages, not pages for amendments and endorsements which are usually at the back of a passport).
 Most countries require this, and we have had recent reports of South Africa actively enforcing this restriction - and refusing entry to those who don't comply.
 (If you will be passing through customs in more than one country, you need to make sure that you have sufficient blank pages for entry and exit stamps at each destination.)